pantheon-systems/documentation/source/content/guides/quickstart/04-workflow.md

 </Alert>

-If you aren’t already on a Site Dashboard, go to the Sites tab and click on the name of the site you want to work with.
+If you aren’t already on a Site Dashboard, go to **Personal Workspace** > **Sites** tab, and select the site you want to work with.

 ## <span class="glyphicons glyphicons-wrench"></span> Dev

 By default, you’ll find yourself on this tab.
 This is your development environment.
 It provides access to a stand-alone copy of your site, with its own codebase, database, and files.

 Within the safety of this isolated environment, you can edit code and make updates to your site.
-In fact, all development on your Pantheon sites starts here.
+All development on your Pantheon sites starts here.

 ## <span class="glyphicons glyphicons-equalizer"></span> Test